DanielKiprijanovski/Distant_Point/frontend/react-app/README.md

 # Task Management System - Frontend
-  This project was bootstrapped with Create React App and serves as the frontend for the Task Management System; it allows users to manage tasks with a clean UI, supports CRUD operations, and integrates seamlessly with the backend API.
+  This project was initialized using [Create React App](https://github.com/facebook/create-react-app), providing a fast and efficient setup for the frontend of the Task Management System.
+It allows users to perform CRUD operations on tasks and is fully integrated with the backend API for seamless functionality.

 ## Features
   Task Management: List, search, create, update, and delete tasks.